iamwonseokchoi/alpha_lakehouse/README.md

 ## Progress
 - Set up infrastructure with docker networking and DNS hostnames within network
-    - Unfortunately could not handle a ephemeral Docker operator on Kubernetes on local machine so went with static docker containers
+    - Unfortunately could not handle an ephemeral Docker operator on Kubernetes on local machine or free-tier cloud VMs so went with static docker containers
     - Airflow latest version also ran on Python 3.8, which made images for Spark incompatible with ARM/64, but was worked

 ![Docker Setup](images/docker.png)